Lighterny/2D_3D_CV/README.md

 # Welcome to 2D_3D_CV!
 ### Firstly, what is this about?
-This study looked at different CNN architectures.
-Specifically, I developed two experiments in parallel of 3x CNN models to compare 2D vs 3D performance metrics when diagnosing/classifying chest CT scans.
+This is a small computer vision study comparing 2D vs 3D CNN architectures in classifying lung disease (TB) from chest CT scans.
+More specifically, I compare three CNN models of increasing complexity (baseline, + batch normalisation, ++ more layers) in two parallel experiments, 2D and 3D equivalents.
+In the end, I compared 6 in-house designed CNN's, and out of curiosity also included a RESNET50 transfer learning model.

 ### The contents include:
 - **Python Scripts & Notebook**: Python scripts & notebooks!